Its-a-me-Ashwin/Graph-Search-Tool/README.md

 # Graph Search TOOL

 ## discription of files:
-* index.js is the node server that has the code for all the AI algorithms.
+* index.js is the node server that has the code for all samll AI algorithms and file handeling.
+* flask_server.py handles all the CPU intensive algorithms.
 * src folder has the necessary code for the UI and react forntend.
 * node modules have some user definied modules to help the server and client.